owm111/hackneyed-x11-cursors/README.md

 What comes around, goes around
 ------------------------------
 Hackneyed is now available [for Windows](https://github.com/Enthymem/hackneyed-x11-cursors/releases/download/0.3.24/Hackneyed-Windows.7z).
 The Aero cursors are stupid, and the classic theme is too crude for our time.
+We are living in interesting times, you see.